Our View: Step back to better elections

 Think of it this way — have you ever looked at your hyper-cool, overly-complicated smart phone and thought, oh, for the old days.

-Many of us have been voting by mail for years, ever since strict limits on absentee balloting were changed.
-For one thing, voting by mail allows you to sit in your own home, talk the issues over with friends and family, and perhaps make smarter choices than you would when crammed into a tiny voting booth, knowing that impatient voters are lined up behind you.
+Many of us have been voting by mail for years, ever since the antiquated regulations about absentee balloting were scrapped.
+For one thing, voting by mail allows you to sit in your own home, talk the issues over with friends and family, and perhaps make smarter choices than you would scrunched into a tiny voting booth, knowing that impatient voters are lined up behind you.

 About a quarter of all the votes cast in the 2016 presidential election were mailers, and that number likely will grow in the years ahead.

 Voter fraud is always a concern, and voting by mail is as vulnerable as any method.
-But at least with mail-in ballots, tax dollars aren’t being poured into precinct voting gear that is costly and vulnerable.
+But at least with mail-in ballots, tax dollars aren’t being poured into precinct voting gear that is every bit as vulnerable.